yarms1/py-dictionary/checklist.md

         self.length = 0
         self.hash_table: list = [None] * 8

-    # in any method that add or delete item we change self.length
+    # in any method that add or delete an item we change self.length

     def __len__(self) -> int:
         return self.length